 For hard to clean burnt, stubborn, or burnished pans:

-If you don't have Barkeeper's Friend: Fill the bottom of the pan with water, then add 1 cup of vinegar and bring to a boil.
+For a more natural alternative: Fill the bottom of the pan with water, then add 1 cup of vinegar and bring to a boil.
 Remove from the heat and add 2 tablespoons of baking soda.
 Empty the pan and scrub (some people even recommend using 0000 very fine steel wool, which should not scratch).

 Clean after cooking